 I can’t believe it.
 I think this is really it.
 I think you really did it, God!
 I know I asked for a better car, but…whoa…holy cow… this is crazy!

-(My real prayers are not very eloquent.)
+(My most real prayers are the least eloquent.)

 I’ll never forget that moment—when God, prayer, and my relationship with him felt as real and tangible as anything else on this planet.
 I was baffled and in awe all at once.
 I had no idea how we could actually afford a better car, but confidence flooded my body as coolant flooded that parking lot.

 My husband, a pastor, majored in finance and carries an MBA.
 He loves crunching numbers and making spreadsheets almost as much as he loves shepherding souls.
 So, he counted, calculated, and built a new spreadsheet to figure out just how much we could spend responsibly.
 With a certain number in mind, we eagerly started the car hunt.

 Since this was going to be our family car, and considering the experience we just had with the Durango, Stephen really wanted us in another tank.
 We kind of had our heart set on a used Honda Pilot.
 We have a family friend who’s been a master mechanic for years (first at Honda and now at Acura), so we knew he could help us with any work we might need in the future if we went with a Honda.